 Supervisor’s statement (support from institutions) Reminder

-Following the evaluation of the Banting program, the Banting End of Award Report includes follow-up questions to confirm whether the support outlined in the application was granted to the Banting Fellow during their award.
+Following the evaluation of the Banting PDF program, fellows must complete the Banting End of Award Report, which includes follow-up questions to confirm whether or not the support outlined in the application was granted to the fellow during their award.

 International recruitment Reminder

 In keeping with the aim of attracting postdoctoral fellows to Canada, we encourage you to continue strengthening your efforts to endorse new foreign candidates.
 Your collaboration is essential in branding the Banting PDF program as Canada’s most valuable, prestigious and sought-after postdoctoral funding opportunity.